WailanTirajoh/Laravel-Hotel/README.md

 # Laravel Hotel - Admin Dashboard

-Laravel Hotel is a modern, web application built with Laravel 12, featuring a stunning admin dashboard UI and enhanced with Laravel WebSockets for real-time notification experiences.
+Laravel Hotel is a modern, web application built with Laravel 12, featuring a stunning admin dashboard UI and enhanced with Reverb (Laravel WebSockets-compatible) for real-time notification experiences.

 ## ✨ What's New in v2.0